BenjaminCatarevas/bencatarevas.com/content/blog/thoughts-i-think-people-have-when-they-see-me-in-a-peacoat/index.md

 "What kind of books are on his coffee table?
 I bet there's books on mariner life and knot-tying, not books about how a suit should fit or [_Menswear Dog_](https://www.amazon.com/Menswear-Dog-Presents-New-Classics/dp/1579656161)."

-"His bottom button is undone.
+"His bottom coat button is undone.
 I thought that was only for fashion and suits, I didn't know it was for utility as well."

 "Why is he only wearing a t-shirt?
 Does he think the collar will protect in him the dead of winter?"